It Ain’t Your Father’s AWI Standard

 By Wayne Hintz, QCP Representative

-However, taking this deep dive into some of the new standard’s content also began to reveal a separate and important fact about how the new standard will function as a document: The “road map” required for successful navigation of the AWI Standards will be fundamentally different, and in some ways noticeably more complicated than that needed for previous standards.
+However, taking this deep dive into some of the new sections’ content also began to reveal a separate and important fact about how they will function as a document: The “road map” required for successful navigation of the new AWI sections will be fundamentally different, and in some ways noticeably more complicated than that needed for previous standards.
 Although I believe this to be a fair statement, it is not a criticism.
 We are mindful that the constituent parts of the new standard developed organically out of both an evolving woodwork industry, and an effort to establish performance-based testing of products as an increasingly important alternative to prescriptive (i.e. dictated) requirements for conformance.
 It should also be noted that developing a standard under the auspices of ANSI also introduces additional formatting considerations.

-To me, one of the most notable aspects of using the AWI Standards is that they are no longer “self-contained,” as previous standards have been.
+To me, one of the most notable aspects of using the AWI sections is that they are no longer “self-contained,” as previous standards have been.
 With minor exceptions, the typical user of previous standards could find within “the book” every line item and requirement necessary to build, finish, and install products that conformed to AWI rules.
 Whenever other specific industry standards were adapted for use by AWI, those “outside” standards would usually be partially or fully re-printed as necessary in the AWI Standard itself.
 It was therefore generally not necessary to own or have access to the “outside” standard from which AWI was borrowing.
-That is not always the case with the new AWI Standards (at least the sections released to date).
+That is not always the case with the new AWI sections (or at least those released to date).
 One of the best examples of this is the way AWI 300 — Materials treats information found in the Hardwood Plywood and Veneer Association’s (HPVA) HP-1 Standard.
 Previously, in AWS2 Section 4 (Sheet Products), seven pages of HPVA’s “Allowable Wood Veneer Face Grade Characteristics” are fully reproduced, and another five pages of similar HPVA material is printed in AWS2 Section 9 (Doors).
-By contrast, the AWI Standards do not reprint that material in AWI 300, and 3.3.1.a instead directs the user to a chart listing eight outside “reference standards,” including ANSI/HPVA HP-1.
+By contrast, the new AWI section (AWI-300) does not reprint that material, and 3.3.1.a instead directs the user to a chart listing eight outside “reference standards,” including ANSI/HPVA HP-1.
 The eight standards deal with everything from veneer to HPDL to hardboard.
 The chart’s introduction states: “The standards referenced below, adopted for the performance, fabrication, and appearance of face veneers, laminates, overlays, backers, and cores, serve as the [AWI Standard’s] basis for evaluation of natural characteristics, defects, and other properties.”
-That knowledge having been imparted, it is then up to the AWI Standard’s user to find and access these “outside” standards, if that happens to be a necessary component of AWI conformance for that user’s particular product or project.”
+That knowledge having been imparted, it is then up to the section’s user to find and access these “outside” standards, if that happens to be a necessary component of AWI conformance for that user’s particular product or project.”
 (Note: HPVA has been re-branded as the “Decorative Hardwoods Association.”
 ANSI/HPVA HP-1-2016 (current) can be purchased from their bookstore at www.decorativehardwoods.org/

-The content of ANSI/AWI 0620-2018 — Finish Carpentry/Installation is another indication that the AWI Standard is no longer a self-contained collection of rules, but instead uses a “multi-polar” organization of conformance requirements.
+The content of ANSI/AWI 0620-2018 — Finish Carpentry/Installation is another indication that the AWI sections are no longer a self-contained collection of rules, but instead uses a “multi-polar” organization of conformance requirements.
 The first requirement presented in ANSI/AWI 0620-2018 is 3.1.b:

 “Installer shall obtain, review, and comply with manufacturer/supplier’s documented instructions for installation.
 Product shall be securely attached.
 Contract documents regarding installation method(s) shall supersede manufacturer/supplier’s directive unless design professional’s approval to deviate is provided in writing.”